isomorphic-software/smartclient-docs/classes/SpinnerItem.md

 Item for picking a number.
 Includes arrow buttons to increase / decrease the value

 ---
+## Attr: SpinnerItem.min

+### Description
+Minimum valid value for this item.
+If this and [max](#attr-spinneritemmax) are both null or unspecified, then [SpinnerItem.getNextValue](#method-spinneritemgetnextvalue) and [SpinnerItem.getPreviousValue](#method-spinneritemgetpreviousvalue) are used to increase or decrease the value and these methods are also used to determine the minimum value.

+**Flags**: IRW

+---
 ## Attr: SpinnerItem.mask

+### Description
+Not applicable to a SpinnerItem.

+**Flags**: IRWA

+---
+## Attr: SpinnerItem.increaseIcon

+### Description
+In [stacked mode](#attr-spinneritemwritestackedicons), the icon to increase the spinner's value (an up arrow by default).
+This icon is generated automatically using the [AutoChild](../reference.md#type-autochild) pattern.
+For skinning purposes, `increaseIconDefaults` may be modified using [changeDefaults()](Class.md#classmethod-classchangedefaults).

+If sizes for the increase and decrease icons are not explicitly specified in their autoChild configuration, they will be derived from the specified [SpinnerItem.stackedIconsHeight](#attr-spinneritemstackediconsheight) and [SpinnerItem.stackedIconsWidth](#attr-spinneritemstackediconswidth) properties.

+See the [skinning overview](../kb_topics/skinning.md#kb-topic-skinning--theming) for details on how to provide a sprited image for these icons.

+**Flags**: R

+---
+## Attr: SpinnerItem.maskSaveLiterals

 ### Description
 Not applicable to a SpinnerItem.